A person standing on a ladder while carefully chopping of the letters to depict OCD.

 They can often feel impossible to control.
 These obsessive ruminations are not limited to a single topic; they can span a myriad of issues, ranging from past conversations to larger existential concerns.

 The primary hallmark of rumination in OCD is its compulsive nature.
-While everyone might occasionally dwell on or overthink certain matters, someone with obsessive rumination disorder experiences these thoughts in a chronic, intrusive manner that can significantly impact their day-to-day life.
+While everyone might occasionally dwell on or overthink certain matters, someone with Obsessive Rumination Disorder experiences these thoughts in a chronic, intrusive manner that can significantly impact their day-to-day life.

 Understanding why people ruminate, especially in the context of OCD, requires delving into the intricate dynamics of obsessive thoughts and how our brains process anxiety.